mikepfeiffer/azure-arch-masterclass/Monday/Lab 1/README.md

 1. Sign into the Azure AD portal (https://aad.portal.azure.com)
 2. Active a free trial for Azure AD premium (main dashboard of the Azure AD portal)
-3. ~~Add a custom domain name to your directory (make it primary)~~
-4. Startup and initialize your Cloud Shell environment
+3. Startup and initialize your Cloud Shell environment

 ### Notes: